Distributionally Robust Causal Abstractions: Experimental Results

-\textbf{Data and Methods.} We work with the following datasets: \textbf{(a)} \textit{Simple Lung Cancer (SLC)}: A low-level SCM with a causal chain structure ($\ell = 3$) in which the abstracted model ($h=2$) removes a mediator node and \textit{(b)} \textit{Linear LiLUCAS}: A linearized version of the \href{https://www.causality.inf.ethz.ch/data/LUCAS.html}{LUng CAncer Simple}, a higher dimensional benchmark ($\ell=6, h=3$) that simulates realistic causal relationships in lung cancer diagnosis.
-A complete description of them can be found in Appendix~\ref{sec:examples_app}.
-Furthermore, we compare \textsc{DiRoCA} against the following methods: \textbf{(a)} \textsc{Bary}$_{\tauomega}$, a variation of the \textsc{Bary}$_{\text{OT}}$ of \citep{felekis2024causal} which computes the Wasserstein barycenters of the interventional distributions at both abstraction levels and learns a mapping between them; \textbf{(b)} \textsc{Grad}$_{\tauomega}$ that ignores environmental uncertainty and approximates a $\tauomega$ transformation via gradient descent; corresponding to \textsc{DiRoCA}$_{0,0}$ as discussed in Remark~\ref{rmk:epsilonandcas} and for the empirical setting we also compare against \textbf{(c)} \textsc{Abs-LiNGAM} \citep{massidda2024learningcausalabstractionslinear}, that estimates the abstraction map from observational data by solving a least squares problem between low- and high-level samples.
-We evaluate both variants proposed in the original work: the \textit{perfect} ($\absp$) and \textit{noisy} ($\absn$) abstraction learning variants.
+We examine our method's robustness to environmental shifts and misspecification versus prior art and baselines across four settings: \textbf{(a)} the \texttt{SLC} dataset, a three-variable LAN SCM whose abstraction removes a mediator; \textbf{(b)} \texttt{LUCAS} \href{https://www.causality.inf.ethz.ch/data/LUCAS.html}: a lung cancer diagnosis simulation ($\ell=6, h=3$) in linear (\texttt{LiLUCAS}) and nonlinear (\texttt{nLUCAS}) variants; \textbf{(c)} the real-world \textit{Electric Battery Manufacturing} (\texttt{EBM}) \citep{zennaro2023jointly} dataset; and \textbf{(d)} the semi-synthetic \textit{Colored MNIST} (\texttt{cMNIST}) \citep{xia2024neural} dataset, where we abstract from $32 \times 32$ RGB images to a $64$-dimensional disentangled latent space defined by the pre-trained encoder of the original work, which serves as the ground truth.
+We assume known DAGs, intervention sets, and map $\omega$; structural functions are known for synthetic tasks but estimated for \texttt{EBM} and \texttt{cMNIST}.
+Complete results, evaluation details, a roadmap of experiments, and datasets' analysis is in Appendices~\ref{sec:all_results_settings} and \ref{sec:examples_app}.
+We compare \textsc{DiRoCA} against the following methods: \textbf{(a)} \textsc{Bary}$_{\tauomega}$, a variation of the \textsc{Bary}$_{\text{OT}}$ of \citep{felekis2024causal}, which learns an abstraction between the barycenters of the interventional distributions of both abstraction levels; \textbf{(b)} \textsc{Grad}$_{\tauomega}$ that ignores environmental uncertainty and approximates a $\tauomega$ transformation via gradient descent; corresponding to \textsc{DiRoCA} with $(\radbase, \radabst)=(0,0)$ as discussed in Remark~\ref{rmk:epsilonandcas}, and for the empirical settings, we also compare against; \textbf{(c)} \textsc{Abs-LiNGAM} \citep{massidda2024learningcausalabstractionslinear}: an observational least-squares method between low- and high-level samples baseline, evaluating both perfect ($\absp$) and noisy ($\absn$) CAL variants proposed in the original work.